 Since it is not hosted in one single place, it can easily increase the number of queries and time taken for the images to load.
 Also, the images are cached like forever.
 If you want to replace the image with a different image, the old URL doesn’t get updated.
 Instead, a new URL is generated for the new image.

 It offsets the benefit it offers like serving images in next-generation WebP format.
 So, I’d recommend you go with Cloudflare or any other CDN that doesn’t affect the performance of your website.

 I could always try out and stay on the latest version of PHP and MariaDB officially supported by WordPress.
 It makes sure my site is always updated and can take advantage of the latest improvements and security features offered by PHP and MariaDB.

-As I’m writing this review, my site is running on the latest version of PHP (7.4) and MariaDB (10.3) supported by WordPress.
+As I’m updating this review, my site is running on the latest version of PHP (8.0) and MariaDB (10.4) supported by WordPress.

 By the way, you will get access to SFTP and Database as well using which you can work locally and push your changes to production.
 On top of that, you get 200GB of storage (which is HUGE), unlimited traffic, a free SSL certificate, and more.